mikraja04/Homelab/updates.md

 - Added entry: Migrate from Windows 11 to Linux (not sure what distro yet).
 - Migrated to single "updates.md" file instead of separate files for each day for ease of access.
 - Attempted to install OMV and jellyfin with docker, failed, too tired to fix, signing off :(
+- Added access to depository from android phone